Free Printable: Low Carb & Keto Food List

 -

-In a large bowl, combine all ingredients except meat and ketchup, and mix.
+In a large bowl, combine all ingredients except the beef and ketchup, and mix.
 Then add meat and mix until fully incorporated.
 Avoid overmixing.

 -